Otterdays/Feeshman-Deelux/docs/FEATURES_STATUS.md

 **Status**: ✅ **PRODUCTION READY**
 **Recommendation**: ✅ **READY FOR DISTRIBUTION**
 **Minecraft 1.21.6**: ✅ **FULLY COMPATIBLE**
+**Visual Quality**: ✅ **PROFESSIONAL GRADE**

 All core features are working perfectly.
-The HUD visibility issues have been completely resolved in v1.2.6.
-The mod is stable, feature-complete, and ready for use!
+The HUD has been completely overhauled in v1.2.7 with modern, transparent design and enhanced visual polish.
+The mod is stable, feature-complete, and visually stunning!

 ---

-**🏆 This mod represents the pinnacle of auto-fishing technology for Minecraft 1.21.6!**
+**🏆 This mod represents the pinnacle of auto-fishing technology for Minecraft 1.21.6 with professional-grade visual design!**